kmcke/metric--mcmaster/README.md

 ## Permissions

-- Only requests `activeTab`, `scripting`, and host permissions for mcmaster.com
+- Only requests `activeTab`, and host permissions for mcmaster.com
 - No unnecessary permissions requested

 ## Security